sverweij/virtual-code-owners/README.md

 `VIRTUAL-CODEOWNERS.txt` sticks to the [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) format,
 but adds the ability to include teams defined in `virtual-teams.yml`.

-For example the CODEOWNERS file above can then look like this:
+For example a CODEOWNERS file can look like this:

 ```CODEOWNERS
 #! comments that start with #! won't appear in the CODEOWNERS output